ninjaframework/ninja/ninja-core/src/site/markdown/documentation/jpa.md

 %prod.ninja.jpa.persistence_unit_name=prod_unit
 </pre>

-This causes Ninja to use dev_unit in dev, test_unit ind dev and prod_unit in prod.
-You can then use for instance a fast in memory db for testing, a regular postgresql database for development and a highly tuned connectionpooled postgresql in production.
-All of them with differen connection strings of course.
+This causes Ninja to use dev_unit in dev, test_unit in dev and prod_unit in prod.
+You can then use for instance
+a db for testing, another regular postgresql database for development and a highly tuned connectionpooled postgresql in production.
+All of them with different connection strings of course.

-To make that work you have to configure the second component - the persistence.xml which will roughly look like:
+To make that finally come to live you have to configure the second JPA component
+- a file called <code>META-INF/persistence.xml</code> which can look like:

 <pre class="prettyprint">
 &lt;?xml version=&quot;1.0&quot; encoding=&quot;UTF-8&quot;?&gt;